greeve/cv/index.md

 ## Professional Development

+- June 2021, Real-World data governance: Data governance roles as the backbone of your program
+- March 2021, NARDAC Update
+- January 2021, An Introduction to ArchivesSpace v3.0 and the Expanded Agents Module Confirmation
 - October 2020, Attend OCLC webinar on using FAST headings for subject headings
 - September 2020, Attend MarcEdit Shelter-In-Place trainings
 - August 2020, Attend North American RDA Committee Update Forum